whats-a-pj/Web-API-Code-Quiz/README.md

 I had a tutoring session on 7/11 with Jacob Carver after struggling with this assignment for a week and exhausting my resources.
 I walked him through my code and he let me know I was actually on the right path which was very encouraging.
 He patiently walked me through why some of my functions weren't working correctly and made sure I understood what he meant along the way.

+Attended office hours in class with Jenae Luthi to get help with this as well, our TA CJ Sanders helped us understand the coding we needed a little bit more and some of the code I had already written so that I understood where I went wrong in some of my code.

 </details>